 Definitions Revenue from other activities Other revenue - specific to the UN entity Revenue earned directly by the UN entity, including from investments, exchange gains etc. Other revenue - other UN entities Revenue earned from services to/activities performed on behalf of other UN entities.
 Other revenue - external to UN Revenue earned from services to/activities performed on behalf of governments and others outside the UN system.
-Syntax Alpha-numeric coding for each grant instrument Recommended Field Name Revenue type Values Revenue as reported in audited financial statements (Statement of Financial Performance) Reported using the functional currency of the entity.
-Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period (calendar year and/or month) Period Required: Annual Optional: Quarterly Optional: Monthly Exceptions.
+Syntax Alpha-numeric coding for each grant instrument Recommended Field Name Revenue type Revenue as reported in audited financial statements (Statement of Financial Performance) Values Reported using the functional currency of the entity.
+Consolidated figures will be converted to USD using the UNORE on the last day of the reporting period Period Required: Annual Exceptions.
 Constraints and Exclusions Not applicable Implementation guidance Appendix 1 Phase Approved Approval Date HLCM and UNSDG approval - Fall 2018 Validation Date Standard will be reviewed as required Data Steward CEB Secretariat